ktaylor63/southeast/site/content/fire.md

 ## Tips for Living with Fire

-{{< figure class="photo" src="/images/pages/florida-panther-wildfire.jpg" link="https://flic.kr/p/8zkWGd" alt="A firefighter's silhouette with a fire background " caption="A wildfire blazes at Florida Panther National Wildlife Refuge.
+{{< figure class="photo-center" src="/images/pages/florida-panther-wildfire.jpg" link="https://flic.kr/p/8zkWGd" alt="A firefighter's silhouette with a fire background " caption="A wildfire blazes at Florida Panther National Wildlife Refuge.
 Photo by Josh O’Connor, USFWS." >}}

 The relationship of fire and people in the Southeast has a long history.
 As populations continue to expand into wildland areas, this relationship cannot be lost.
 Along with the pleasure of living among the wildlands comes the responsibility of preparing home and property for a wildfire.
 From construction to maintenance, there are things you can do to make your home more fire-resistant and increase the odds that it will still be standing once a fire has passed.